Dean’s Certificate of Distinction in Research

 Educational Objectives

-At completion of the Research Certificate Program the students will be able to:
+Upon completion of the COD in Research students will be able to:

 • Work with a research mentor and actively participate in a research team’s activities focused on a medically relevant topic.